cloudmesh/cloudmesh-mpi/docs/report-mpi.md

 # Overview

-TODO: Gregor improves this section
+-   [ ] TODO: Gregor, improves this section

 After reflecting on the meeting I decided that in order to increase your python knowledge and to also lead you towards research we will be